 The colossal heads measure between one and three meters (3-11 ft.) in height, and seem to represent a common subject, i.e. mature men with fleshy cheeks, flat noses, and slightly crossed eyes.
 Incidentally, such physical features are still common among the people of Veracruz and Tabasco, indicating the colossal heads may be representations of the Olmecs themselves.
 Given the amount of resources needed to produce such objects, it may be speculated that these heads depict the Olmec elites or rulers, and were used as a symbol of power, perhaps like the colossal heads of Jayavarman VII at Angkor Thom in Cambodia.

 Colossal stone head of the Olmecs.
 Source: BigStockPhoto

 In addition, the Olmecs also produced miniature versions of these giant heads.
-One such object is a ‘stone mask’ in the British Museum.
-In contrast to the colossal heads, this mask, which is made of serpentine, is only 13 cm high.
+One example of this is a ‘stone mask’ in the British Museum.
+In contrast to the colossal heads, this mask, which is made of serpentine, is only 13 cm (5.12 inches) high.
 This mask has similar facial features to the colossal heads.

 MacGregor, N., 2012.
 A History of the World in 100 Objects.
 London: Penguin Books.

 www.aztec-history.com, 2013.
 The Ancient Olmec Civilization.
 [Online]